 Such a beautiful list is created with Flow.
 Now that Power Apps and Flow are integrated with SharePoint, the horizons of business optimization are broadening greatly.

 Flow gives you connectivity among all the different services in Microsoft 365.
 The list above was created with a flow wired to Azure cognitive services (ACS).
-When employees are uploading pictures of storefront display, ACS is analyzing these pictures against an earlier created model, describing how they should look like.
-When it has a certain degree of confidence it tags a file.
+When employees are uploading pictures of storefront displays, ACS is analyzing these pictures against an earlier created model, describing how they should look.
+When it has a certain degree of confidence, it tags a file.
 The tagging of the file and altering its properties gives the beautiful icons in the list, showing which stores are doing displays the way they should.
-ACS and Flow are freeing your team, as if the system is doing this for you, then the people can be doing higher-impact work, like lending business objectives with more speed or resolving a customer issue, instead of reviewing every image that’s coming in from around the country.
+ACS and Flow are freeing your team, as if the system is doing this for you, then the people can be doing higher-impact work, like defining business objectives with more speed or resolving a customer issue instead of reviewing every image that's coming in from around the country.

 Excel spreadsheet helps to start modeling data, but you can do more, and import it as the SharePoint list, applying line-item security and extending a business process even further.

 Import of a list from Excel into SharePoint (Snapshot from the SharePoint Virtual Conference)

 The tool reads the data inside an Excel file and creates a data model that can be further refined.
 Every column can be modified from a Single line of text into a Choice, or you can skip it and Do not import.
 If the column contains Number, it can be edited as Currency or Date and Time, so it's formatted correctly in the future list.